So few business owners actively seek information from their customers about how their company is performing.

 Overtly Encourage Customer Feedback

-Customers tend to only leave feedback if they are extremely satisfied or extremely unhappy with the product or service.
-It’s important to incentivize your survey so you get real feedback from the average customer, as well.
+Customers only leave feedback if they are extremely satisfied or unhappy with the product or service.
+It’s important to incentivize your survey so you get honest feedback from the average customer.

-First of all, convenience is key.
-If a customer doesn’t feel strongly about your product and has other things to do, they’re not going to fill out your survey.
-Investing in self-addressed, stamped envelopes is one way to encourage customers to return surveys by mail, or make a simple e-form they can fill out and email it to them.
+First of all, convenience is vital.
+If customers don’t feel strongly about your product and have other things to do, they won’t fill out your survey.
+Investing in self-addressed, stamped envelopes is one way to encourage customers to return surveys by mail or make a simple e-form they can fill out and email to them.

 As mentioned, customers are unlikely to fill out long, in-depth surveys.
-Choose about 10 questions that are a mix of multiple choice and short answer for the best chance of getting replies.
-Also, make each question optional: if a customer feels obligated to fill out every question in order to submit the survey, they’re more likely to abandon it.
+Choose 10 questions that are a mix of multiple choice and short answer for the best chance of getting replies.
+Also, make each question optional: if customers feel obligated to fill out every question to submit the survey, they’re more likely to abandon it.
 Figure out a way to score the feedback and track the trends.

-Mention how customer feedback surveys are used to improve your business model and thank them in advance.
-If you connect with the customer, they’ll be much more likely to want to help you out.
+Mention how customer feedback surveys improve your business model and thank them in advance.
+If you connect with the customer, they’ll likely want to help you out.

-So few businesses actively seek out customer feedback in a disciplined and consistent way.
+Only some businesses actively seek out customer feedback in a disciplined and consistent way.
 You can separate your company from the herd of pretenders if you gather and analyze the information from your customer feedback surveys.
-Click on my contact form and let’s visit on a video call about how to drive your customer delight to new heights.
+Click on my contact form, and let’s visit on a video call about how to drive your customer delight to new heights.

 Coach Dave